cwparsons/til/src/content/posts/2023-04-20-bookmarklet-for-mlb-the-show-23/index.md

 ---
-title: 'Bookmarklet for MLB The Show 23'
+title: 'Bookmarklet for MLB The Show'
-description: 'A bookmarklet to help collect cards in MLB The Show 23.'
+description: 'A bookmarklet to help collect cards in MLB The Show.'
 pubDate: 2023-04-20
 tags: ['bookmarklet']
 ---